dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_index_solver_properties.rst

     qpu_solver_properties_all
     qpu_solver_properties_specific

-.. todo:: Fix this up

-Properties that characterize behaviors and supported features of SAPI solvers[1] can be queried through SAPI.
-Also properties and annealing schedule of particular QPUs.
+Properties that characterize behaviors and supported features of all :term:`solvers <solver>` in the `Leap <https://cloud.dwavesys.com/leap/>`_ service can be queried through :term:`SAPI`.
+Properties specific to the hardware of an individual :term:`QPU` are recorded in the :ref:`qpu_solver_properties_specific` section.

 .. grid:: 3
     :gutter: 2